 Here’s a close-up of the top, with the bee image.

-We wanted to share Tristan’s step by step for this process.
-Hopefully this will spark a bit of creativity for your next project to try something fun and new!
-In Tristan’s own words:
+We wanted to share Tristan’s step-by-step process.
+Hopefully, this will spark a bit of creativity for your next project to try something fun and new!
+Take it away, Tristan!

 “Step one: Choose your image and print it using an ink jet printer.
 Laser print will not work.
 I find great free images at Graphics Fairy.”